-For three eU-OFDM streams, every seven OFDM symbols are grouped into a eU-OFDM block, where the first four symbols are assigned to data stream 1 (St1), the next two symbols are assigned to data stream 2 (St2) and the last symbol is assigned to data stream 3 (St3).
-The four symbols in St1 and the two streams in St2 are modulated using the algorithm described for 2-stream case.
-The symbol in St3 is modulated in a similar manner.
-However, eight consecutive copies of that symbol are generated, where the first four copies are left unchanged, while the polarity of the samples in the following four copies is reversed.
-Following this procedure, all negative samples in St1, St2 and St3 are removed.
-Any time-domain oversampling and pulse shaping should be done after the removal of the negative samples.
-If done before the negative samples are removed, the oversampling and pulse shaping should also be performed at the receiver side during the signal re-modulation process required for the data recovery as explained in the RX algorithm.
-The signals in the three streams are summed and the resulting positive signal is used to modulate the transmitter.
-The concept is presented in Figure 93.
+The three eU-OFDM streams group every seven OFDM symbols into a eU-OFDM block.
+The first four symbols are assigned to data stream 1 (St1);the next two symbols are assigned to data stream 2 (St2); and the last symbol is assigned to data stream 3 (St3).
+The four symbols in St1 and the two streams in St2 are modulated using the algorithm described for 2 eU-OFDMstream case.
+The symbol in St3 is modulated to eight consecutive copies of that symbol, where the first four copies are left unchanged, while the polarity of the samples in the following four copies is reversed The resulting positive signal is used to modulate the transmitter as illustrated in Figure 93.

-Unipolar OFDM generation (3 streams)
+Figure 93 Unipolar OFDM generation (3 streams)

-11.3.3.6 Data stream mapping with four streams for eU-OFDM
+11.3.4.6 Data stream mapping with four streams for eU-OFDM

-For four eU-OFDM streams, indicated by STR = '1', every fifteen OFDM symbols are grouped into an eU-OFDM block, where the first eight symbols are assigned to data stream 1 (St1), the next four symbols are assigned to data stream 2 (St2), the following two symbols are assigned to data stream 3 (St3) and the last symbol is assigned to data stream 4 (St4).
+The four eU-OFDM streams case is indicated by STR = '1'.
+It groups every fifteen OFDM symbols into an eU-OFDM block.
+The first eight symbols are assigned to data stream 1 (St1); the next four symbols are assigned to data stream 2 (St2); the following two symbols are assigned to data stream 3 (St3); and the last symbol is assigned to data stream 4 (St4).

 In the first stream, two consecutive copies of every OFDM symbol are transmitted, where the second copy is multiplied by -1 (the signs of all samples are inverted in the time domain) as described in the cases with one, two, or three streams.